 Hens love the comfort and will reward you well if you offer this comfortable space for them to lay eggs.
 Like giving birth, egg-laying is not simple; some comfort can ease the situation.

-Whatever material you use as bedding, keep it loose and about 4 inches thick.
-Loose beddings are ideal for hens to kick around and play with as they prepare to lay eggs.
+Importantly, keep your bedding material loose and about 4 inches deep.
+Loose beddings are ideal for hens to kick around and reposition as they prepare to lay eggs.
 And be sure to rearrange, replenish, and clean the beddings often.
-A well cared for nesting space means clean eggs.
+A well-cared-for nesting space means clean and unbroken eggs.

 Tip: You can use dirty bedding to prepare compost manure.
 Mix it with other organic matter and prepare a rich fertilizer for your garden.